p-n-c/project-prototype-generator/README.md

 To run the generator, clone it.

-Open a terminal window in the `web-project-generator` directory and run `npm link`.
+Open a terminal window in the `create-prototype` directory and run `npm link`.

-This will give you global access to the web project generator.
+This will give you global access to the project prototype generator.

 ### Generate a New Web Project